fnproject/tutorials/grafana/README.md

 You should then see the `Fn docker stats` Grafana dashboard showing `Docker statistics`.
 Once again when you first display this dashboard it will display just one graph.
 Use the pull-down list at the top to select which particular metrics you desire.

-From http://localhost:8080/metrics you can see the following metrics are available:
+To view the available Fn docker stats:

 >![user input](../images/userinput.png)
 >```shell
->curl  --silent http://localhost:8080/metrics | grep 'Metric fn_docker'
+>curl  --silent http://localhost:8080/metrics | grep 'Metric fn_docker_stats'
 >```

+And you will see the following metrics:

 * `fn_docker_stats_fn_cpu_kernel`
 * `fn_docker_stats_fn_cpu_total`